 - An Unsafe Environment: Take the time to thoroughly assess the surroundings your child will be spending their days in.
+While you may have taken the time to babyproof your home, the facility may not have.
 According to Richmond personal injury lawyer Christina Pendleton, something as simple as a “…A rusted, loose screw on a swing set could have devastating repercussions on a child”.

 - No Open Communication: If it’s difficult to voice your concerns or have trouble scheduling a visit with the staff, these could be signs of poor business practices.
 In many cases, if a daycare does not have an open-door policy and allow you to drop by unannounced, it may be a red flag.

 - No Stimulation: In order to grow mentally and emotionally, your child needs stimulating interaction and toys.
 Without these, their development could be stunted.
 Look for up-to-date toys, colorful signs and posters, and staff interacting with the children.